Developer guide

 <string>

-flag is also present.
+is also defined.

 false